cloudify-cosmo/docs.getcloudify.org/content/developer/writing_widgets/widget-backend.md

 ## Defining Endpoints

-To create endpoint per widget you need to create `backend.ts` file with at least one endpoint definition.
+To create endpoint per widget you need to create `backend.ts` (or `backend.js`) file with at least one endpoint definition.
 That file must be placed in widget main folder similarly to `widget.js` file.

 ### `backend.ts` file structure